 I think most people would agree that experience is personal and often acquired at the price of mistakes, sometimes painful ones, too.

 Below is a list of things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
-It’s no exaggeration to say that on whole, acknowledging the truths below came to me via exhaustion, frustration, some profanity, wasted cash and a fall or two as well.
+It’s no exaggeration to say that on whole, acknowledging the truths below came to me via exhaustion, frustration, profanity, wasted cash and a fall or two as well.

 Seasoned riders my find the list familiar but perhaps won’t agree entirely with my reasoning on every point.
-That’s fine, we all have our own take on what adventure riding should be and is.
+That’s ok, we all have our own take on what adventure riding should be and is.
 Regardless, I hope those in search of advice or guidelines will find the list useful.
 It’s not exhaustive but there are a few pointers in it that should at least encourage some critical thinking.